Constitutional complaint (Germany): Admissibility of complaints

 The constitutional complaint is open to natural persons and legal persons.
-However, constitutional rights apply to legal persons only insofar as they can be sensibly applied to them (Art.
+However, constitutional rights apply to legal persons only insofar as they can be sensibly applied to them (GG art.
 19, para.
-3, GG).
+3).

 A constitutional complaint is admissible only if complainants, at the time of filing, have the legal standing (Beschwerdebefugnis) to do so.
 They must allege that one of their Basic Rights or equivalent rights (see the enumeration above) has been violated by an action or omission of German state power.
 That includes acts carried out by any level of government (not those, however, directly carried out by European Union agencies, which are not part of the German state), and any function of government (executive, judicial, legislative).